ricardolonga/ear-arquillian-tests/README.md

 The project is a multi-module maven project with the following modules:

-- api => the API describing the EJB
+- api: the API describing the EJB
-- impl => the EJB implementation
+- impl: the EJB implementation
-- ear => the configuration to create an EAR containing the EJB
+- ear: the configuration to create an EAR containing the EJB
-- test => the arquillian tests calling the EJB inside the EAR
+- test: the arquillian tests calling the EJB inside the EAR

 To build it and run the test, the following steps must be done: